michalspano/jormungandr/docs/user-manual.md

 The game comes with five pre-defined levels that the user can choose from.
 These have enabled us to effectively test and _demo_ the game (as part of the development process).

 Playing a particular level is fairly easy.
 The user can select the level by choosing the corresponding __run configuration__ within the `IDE` which shall _preload_ the game with the specified level's attributes whilst compiling and running the software.
-The following table contains the __run configurations__ for each level:
+The following list contains the corresponding __run configurations__ for each level that comes with the game:

-- TODO: fill in the table
+- `levels/SnakeLevel1`,
+- `levels/SnakeLevel2`,
+- `levels/SnakeLevel3`,
+- `levels/SnakeLevel4`,
+- `levels/SnakeLevel5`.

 #### Understanding the Level's Run Configurations

-Each level is store as a `JSON` file under `resources/levels/` directory.
+Each level is store as a `JSON`[$^{[3]}$](#references) file under `resources/levels/` directory.
 One would argue, why a new __run configuration__ is needed for every level?
 Put simply, upon running the software, we provide a command-line argument with the desired level's name; hence, a new __run configuration__ is needed for every level (where each configuration contains a different command-line argument of the level).
 The command-line argument is used to _preload_ the game with the specified level's attributes from a `JSON` source.
 The command-line argument is passed to the `main` method of the `SnakeMain` class.

 ### Custom Levels